 The insider threat

 Let’s cast our eyes back over the attacks that have occurred.
 The attack on the German steel plant seems to have been caused by a spear-phishing attack.
 These are targeted attacks, usually delivered via an email that has been personalised in some way.
 The employee receives an email that is specific to them but when they open it they unwittingly launch some rogue code onto the network.
 Another way of carrying out this type of attack is via a USB stick dropped, apparently dropped by accident, in a car park.
 Someone finds the USB stick and in an effort to be helpful (or just curious) plugs it into a computer to see if there’s some indication of ownership.
 In the process, the rogue code jumps from the USB stick onto the network.

 It seems likely that Stuxnet got onto the Iranian nuclear system in a similar way.
 In this case though rather than a USB stick the code jumped from a laptop used by a maintenance engineer.
 The virus had got onto the laptop and the laptop was then connected to the system, allowing the virus the opportunity to jump off the laptop and onto the system it was programmed to attack.

-If you have a strong safety culture and you’ve tried using the model that support it as a way to improve your security culture you may have come across some difficulties.
-One of the key differences between safety and cyber security is that the riskiness of cyber security behaviours depends a great deal on the context in which they are carried out.
+If you have a strong safety culture and you’ve tried using the model that supports it as a way to improve your security culture you may have come across some difficulties.
+One of the key differences between safety and cybersecurity is that the riskiness of cybersecurity behaviours depends a great deal on the context in which they are carried out.